“Things men have made with wakened hands, and put soft life into

 The crescent moon logo

 Years ago I used the moon over Half Dome (inspired by Ansel Adam’s famous photo) as my potter’s mark in ceramic work.
-Much later, at key moments as I debated (and doubted) returning to lutherie, I would walk outside and spy the new moon beckoning in the sunset sky.
-The timing was eerie, and when I realized that instrument making was a path I was already on, the new moon had to be part of my logo.
+Much later, at key moments as I debated (and doubted) returning to lutherie, I would walk outside and spy the thinnest crescent moon beckoning in the sunset sky.
+The timing was eerie, and when I realized that instrument making was a path I was already on, the choice of logo was clear.

 When it appears each month–at least, when it’s not raining here in western Oregon–it bathes me in little wave of delight, and reminds me again of what I hope to share with others.